cobaltpngsituation/cobaltpngsituation/README.md

 <summary>BYI (before you interact)</summary>

 ###

-▸Don't associate me with my friends, pls.
+▸ Don't associate me with my friends, pls.
 I'm myself, not them, and don't agree with or know everything they do or say.

 ▸ I believe my ocs are alive in my mind, feel their own things, have their own interests, etc. Certain OCs don't like getting touched w/o permission, so pls respect their boundaries.